stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-We note that the existing `ImageDescriptor` is essentially a sub-resource with default (zero) values for the MIP level and array layer, therefore we refactor the descriptor accordingly:
+We note that the existing `ImageDescriptor` is essentially a sub-resource with default (zero) values for the MIP level and array layer, therefore the descriptor is refactored accordingly:

 ```java
 public record ImageDescriptor(...) implements SubResource {